Our people

 Alistair provides strategic support and advice to the Secretary for Social Investment, supporting external relationships with the Board, social sector, and other key stakeholders.
 He also supports the Secretary to enhance the overall capability of the team.

-Alistair has worked with the Agency since its establishment as the Social Investment Unit in 2015 and has held a number of roles, including most recently Deputy Chief Executive, Social Investment & Delivery, leading work on the implementation of social investment, and Deputy Chief Executive, Strategy & Performance.
+Alistair has worked with the Agency since its establishment as the Social Investment Unit in 2015.
+He has held a number of roles, including Deputy Chief Executive, Social Investment & Delivery, leading work on the implementation of social investment, and Deputy Chief Executive, Strategy & Performance.

 Alistair spent close to ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
 This experience has supported his passion for improved social sector decision-making and practice.